GabeScott/standard-works-vault/General Conference/1994 April - Live in Obedience.md

 If you will be obedient bearers of the Aaronic Priesthood, I can promise you that by the time you are an ordained elder in the Melchizedek Priesthood, you will be ready to proclaim the gospel of Jesus Christ as a missionary boldly and persuasively.
 You will be better prepared for the later privileges and challenges of marriage and fatherhood.

 To help missionaries remain faithful and obedient, we give them a little handbook.
 We ask them to carry it with them and read from it often.
 We have also provided a handbook for our young men and young women.
-Its title is For the Strength of Youth.
-We ask you to carry it with you, refer to it frequently, and live according to the counsel it contains.
+Its title is *For the Strength of Youth.* We ask you to carry it with you, refer to it frequently, and live according to the counsel it contains.
 That counsel can protect you from evil and help you to obey even when obedience is difficult.

 As you build your lives in obedience to the gospel and strive to achieve your goals, do not become discouraged by temporary setbacks and disappointments.
-Remember that “it must needs be, that there is an opposition in all things.”12 You will grow and learn by overcoming obstacles.
-The Lord has admonished all of us to “keep [His] commandments and endure to the end.”13
+Remember that “it must needs be, that there is an opposition in all things.”[^12] You will grow and learn by overcoming obstacles.
+The Lord has admonished all of us to “keep \[His\] commandments and endure to the end.”[^13]

 No doubt, you young men have learned that obedience is not always easy.
 In fact, it can sometimes seem stifling, uncomfortable, or even impossible.
-“But with God all things are possible.”14 You can be obedient.
+“But with God all things are possible.”[^14] You can be obedient.
 You can defeat Satan and overcome temptation.
-God “will not suffer you to be tempted above that ye are able; but will with the temptation also make a way to escape, that ye may be able to bear it.”15 The Lord does not expect anything of you that you cannot do.
-Remember Nephi’s faith when he testified that “the Lord giveth no commandments unto the children of men, save he shall prepare a way for them that they may accomplish the thing which he commandeth them.”16
+God “will not suffer you to be tempted above that ye are able; but will with the temptation also make a way to escape, that ye may be able to bear it.”[^15] The Lord does not expect anything of you that you cannot do.
+Remember Nephi’s faith when he testified that “the Lord giveth no commandments unto the children of men, save he shall prepare a way for them that they may accomplish the thing which he commandeth them.”[^16]

 We live in a world filled with evil.
 Swirling all around us are the whirlwinds of strife and contention, temptation and sin.
-“The priesthood is a shield against temptation; it motivates and inspires young men to the highest and noblest of deeds; every young man, whether he holds the office of deacon, teacher, or priest, is a servant of the Lord Jesus Christ.”17
+“The priesthood is a shield against temptation; it motivates and inspires young men to the highest and noblest of deeds; every young man, whether he holds the office of deacon, teacher, or priest, is a servant of the Lord Jesus Christ.”[^17]

 How could we serve Him unless we were free from the evils of mortal life?
 Some mistakenly think it is impossible to avoid the sins of the world.
 To escape evil, a few even attempt to isolate themselves from society.
-The Savior prayed “not that thou shouldest take them out of the world, but that thou shouldest keep them from the evil.”18 That, too, is our prayer for you young men.
+The Savior prayed “not that thou shouldest take them out of the world, but that thou shouldest keep them from the evil.”[^18] That, too, is our prayer for you young men.

 Willing obedience provides lasting protection against Satan’s alluring and tantalizing temptations.
 Jesus is our perfect example of obedience.
 Learn to do as He did when Satan tempted Him in the wilderness.
-Even though He was weakened by fasting, His answer was quick and firm: “Get thee behind me, Satan.”19 Elder Neal A. Maxwell said this of the Savior’s example in resisting temptation: “Jesus noticed the tremendous temptations that came to Him, but He did not process and reprocess them.
-Instead, He rejected them promptly.
-If we entertain temptations, soon they begin entertaining us!”20 When Satan comes calling, cast him out as quickly as possible.
+Even though He was weakened by fasting, His answer was quick and firm: “Get thee behind me, Satan.”[^19] Elder Neal A. Maxwell said this of the Savior’s example in resisting temptation: “Jesus noticed the tremendous temptations that came to Him, but He did not process and reprocess them.
+Instead, He rejected them promptly. *If we entertain temptations, soon they begin entertaining us!”*[^20] When Satan comes calling, cast him out as quickly as possible.
 Do not let temptation even begin to entertain you.

 I plead with you young brethren of the priesthood to live above the curse of immorality that is plaguing the earth.
 Rise above the squalor of pornography, obscenity, and filth.
 Be virtuous and chaste.
 Uphold your young sisters in the gospel by respecting their budding womanhood and protecting their virtue.
 Always conduct yourselves according to the commandments of God when you are with them.
 You want your girlfriends to remain clean and pure.
 Just as you surely would protect the chastity of your own sister in your family, likewise protect the virtue of your sisters in God’s family.